What to Include in a Content Ecosystem Map

 Audiences are just what they sound like—groups of people, internal or external, who are interested in a particular topic or use a particular channel.
 How you think about and categorize your audiences can be extremely revealing.
 As a content strategist, I prefer the lens of audience as opposed to, say, customer or persona or market.
 You may still need to map all of those groups, too, but thinking about the audiences for your channels discretely from the customers for your products tends to be a more truthful map of your content reality.

 What about individuals?
-For folks like the CEO or other high-profile folks that are part of your content ecosystem, it’s good to articulate their role as a brand differently than their role as a stakeholder.
+For folks like the CEO or other high-profile folks who are part of your content ecosystem, it’s good to articulate their role as a brand differently than their role as a stakeholder.
 I tend to treat their stakeholder role like any other role (so for me that’s CEO instead of Kristina Halvorson), and treat their brand like any other brand/product.

 Seems like a lot, all laid out like that, doesn’t it?
 You’re wrangling content chaos, my friend, and nobody said it was going to be easy!
 The good news is that once you get going you’ll find some momentum, being able to map as much from instinct as from research.
 After all, there’s already a map of sorts in your head.
 Hopefully, this article will help you start putting it down on paper.